Insulation Scandal? Why Good Design and Oversight Matter More Than Ever in Retrofit

 One story that has stayed with us is that of Awaab Ishak, the two-year-old who died in 2020 from a respiratory condition caused by mould in his family’s Rochdale flat.
 His father had reported the issue multiple times, but was told to paint over it.
 A coroner confirmed the mould exposure caused his death.

-That case, and the wider failures we are now seeing, underscore the need for informed, design-led retrofit.
-This blog is part of that effort.
+That case, and the wider failures we are now seeing, underscore the need for careful, design-led retrofit.

 That tragedy was not about insulation.
 But it was about mould, in a poorly maintained and poorly understood home.
 What we are seeing now is that even well-intended upgrades can lead to the same outcome if they are not designed and delivered with care.

-The recent National Audit Office report, along with BBC’s deep-dive reporting, has brought to light what many of us in the industry have known for years: poorly executed retrofit can be worse than doing nothing.
+The recent National Audit Office report, along with BBC’s deep-dive reporting, has brought to light what many of us in the industry have known for years: poorly executed retrofit can sometimes leave homes worse off than before.

-A staggering 92% of external wall insulation (EWI) installs since 2022 were found to have major defects.
-These often contribute to damp, mould, and heat loss rather than reducing it.
-But the issue goes back further.
-Homeowners who received EWI upgrades as far back as 2012 are now reporting similar failures, with some unable to use entire rooms due to moisture and mould.
+Homeowners who received external wall insulation upgrades as far back as 2012 are now reporting serious failures, with some unable to use entire rooms because of moisture and mould.
 One homeowner’s mother, confined to a single downstairs room, told the BBC she can no longer use her bedroom because of the damage.
 And she is not alone.

 When speed replaces care, trust suffers

-Instead of taking the time to design for context, installers followed templates.
-Instead of checking site conditions, they stuck to funding deadlines.
-Instead of working with skilled professionals, some schemes were delivered by teams with minimal experience in moisture-aware construction.
+Instead of taking the time to design for context, some installers followed templates.
+Instead of checking site conditions, they worked to funding deadlines.
+Instead of being supported by skilled professionals, some schemes were delivered by teams with limited experience in moisture-aware construction.

 "The tragedy is these installs didn’t just fail to insulate, they actively worsened thermal performance by driving moisture into the wall fabric."

-That moisture does more than cause mould.
+Moisture does more than cause mould.
 It destroys thermal performance.
-Here is why:

 "The bad design and the bad workmanship of the external wall insulation is causing the rain to actually penetrate into the walls."